 Home and Condo Rentals (Airbnb, VRBO, etc.)

 As with all lodging expenses, proper documentation is required.
 Adequate supporting documentation must contain the address of the location and the dates of the rental.
 An invoice (receipt) should also contain the name of the landlord/rental company and the renter.
 The documentation must also show how the rental was paid (credit card, check, cash, PayPal, Venmo, etc.) A cost comparison is needed to ensure the cost of the rental is more economical than normal available lodging.
 If the cost is higher, it will not be allowed.
-If a contract has to be signed, Procurement Services should be contacted.
+If UF is making a payment directly to the leasing company/owner a contract has to be signed and submitted to Procurement Services using MyUFmarketplace.

 Travel & Employee Reimbursements: (352) 392-1241